Thai soldier kills at least 20 in shooting rampage | DW | 08.02.2020

 Thai authorities said on Saturday that at least 20 people were killed when a soldier went on a shooting rampage in the northeastern city of Nakhon Ratchasima.

-Police spokesman Kissana Phathanacharoen told reporters that more than 20 others were wounded.
+Public Health Minister Anutin Charnvirakul said more than 30 others were injured.

-The solider reportedly opened fire at a shopping mall following a dispute.
-Video taken outside the mall and shared on social media showed people taking cover in a parking lot as gunshots were fired.
+The solider reportedly opened fire at a shopping mall following a dispute over land.
+Video taken outside the Terminal 21 mall and shared on social media showed people taking cover in a parking lot as gunshots were fired.

+Security personnel stormed the building where the suspect spent hours holed up and helped dozens of shoppers to evacuate the area.
+Police announced shortly before midnight that they had "taken control" of the entire mall, but did not say whether the gunman had been found.

+Prime Minister Prayuth Chan-ocha expressed condolences to the families of the victims, a government spokeswoman said.

-Authorities said that the suspect was still inside the building and they were trying to apprehend him as the area surrounding the mall remained under lockdown.
-They added that the man was stationed at an army base outside of the city, and initially shot dead a fellow soldier and a woman.
+Authorities said the suspect was stationed at an army base outside of Nakhon Ratchasima — around 250 kilometers (155 miles) northeast of the capital, Bangkok — and initially shot dead a fellow soldier and a woman there.
+He is then alleged to have stolen weapons and a military vehicle from the barracks before driving to the mall.

 "As for the motive to the incident, we have to wait for officials to catch him and interrogate him first," military commander Lieutenant General Thanya Kiatsarn said in a statement.